Sabre Corporation (SABR) Shares Down Despite Recent Market Volatility

-Sabre Corporation (NASDAQ: SABR)’s stock price has decreased by 0.00 compared to its previous closing price of 4.02.
-Despite this, the company has seen a loss of -12.04% in its stock price over the last five trading days.
+Sabre Corporation (NASDAQ: SABR)’s stock price has decreased by -3.54 compared to its previous closing price of 3.96.
+However, the company has seen a fall of -4.98% in its stock price over the last five trading days.

 Is It Worth Investing in Sabre Corporation (NASDAQ: SABR) Right Now?

-Additionally, the 36-month beta value for SABR is 1.86.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 1 rating it as “overweight,” 4 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for SABR is at 1.87.
+Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 1 rating it as “overweight,” 4 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for SABR is $5.63, which is $2.9 above the current price.
-The public float for SABR is 324.47M and currently, short sellers hold a 12.00% ratio of that float.
-The average trading volume of SABR on March 17, 2023 was 6.33M shares.
+The average price suggested by analysts for SABR is $5.63, which is $2.52 above the current market price.
+The public float for SABR is 324.47M, and currently, shorts hold a 12.00% of that float.
+The average trading volume for SABR on March 24, 2023 was 6.50M shares.

 SABR’s Market Performance

-SABR’s stock has seen a -12.04% decrease for the week, with a -41.65% drop in the past month and a -35.47% fall in the past quarter.
-The volatility ratio for the week is 5.97%, and the volatility levels for the past 30 days are at 6.53% for Sabre Corporation The simple moving average for the last 20 days is -18.89% for SABR stock, with a simple moving average of -35.14% for the last 200 days.
+SABR stock saw a decrease of -4.98% in the past week, with a monthly decline of -25.10% and a quarterly a decrease of -37.68%.
+The volatility ratio for the week is 6.29%, and the volatility levels for the last 30 days are 5.74% for Sabre Corporation (SABR).
+The simple moving average for the last 20 days is -17.16% for SABR stock, with a simple moving average of -37.46% for the last 200 days.

 Analysts’ Opinion of SABR